 - When should I conduct pre-employment checks?

-- How much does it cost to conduct a background checks?
+- How much does it cost to conduct background checks?

-- What is he difference between employment history verification and employment reference?
+- What is the difference between employment history verification and employment reference?

 - How do I check on entitlement to work?